bradwright/Realtime-presentation/presentation-notes.rst

 ==================

 - The other spec is `server sent events`__;
+- Designed to replace foreveriframe and XHR multipart with server push;
+- Not bidirectional like WebSockets - only server to client;
 - Similar to XHR multipart but with less cruft and framing;
 - Requires the same server design as XHR multipart;
 - Only supported in IE10, Firefox 6;
 - Current Safari and Chrome support it;
 - By the the time it's mainstream Firefox will support WebSockets, leaving only IE to use this;
+- Additional specification work for notifying offline browsers to reconnect, and sequential/numbered messages to ensure application in correct order;

 __ http://dev.w3.org/html5/eventsource/